So, what are you doing about Covid-19?

 No. Unless I notice you flinch or stiffen up, then I’ll check in with you to ask you how you’re feeling.

-Generally, the massage flow is very meditative and focused on relaxation, and I will often urge you to breathe into particular strokes and will breathe with you.
+I will often urge you to breathe into particular strokes and will breathe with you.

 Will you perform a massage in your birthday suit?: